Punaluʻu Beach: Cultural features

 The heiau complex of Lanipau was heavily impacted by the construction of the Sea Mountain Resort golf course.
 Once the largest of the three, today what remains of Lanipau is in essence an “island” swallowed up by a sea of putting and driving greens.

 The heiau complex that sits overlooking the ocean and Punaluʻu Beach is referred to by many names including Halelau, Kaneʻeleʻele; Mailekini or Punaluʻu Nui.
 This hieau likely extended to the edge of the cliff at Punaluʻu Bay.
 Its westernmost boundary was destroyed to make way for the construction of a wharf–warehouse complex for the sugar company in 1906.
 Identified as a heiau luakini (human sacrifice temple), a large table-like stone rests outside the southernmost wall and is known locally as Pohaku Mohai (sacrificial stone).
 Early site surveys noted possible kauhale (houses) adjacent to the heiau that were likely the residences of na kahuna (religious specialists).

 Another important cultural feature is Ala Kahakai (trail by the sea) that served as an important link between ritual centers and coastal communities.
 The ala kahakai was thought to be the original route taken by the God Lono from North Kohala to the southernmost tip of the island and then windward along the Kaʻu coast to Puna.
 This trail once paved with the na ʻiliʻili hanau was designated as a National Historic Trail in 2029 and remnants can be found at both Punaluʻu Nui and Kaʻieʻi.e. heiau.

 Kiʻi pohaku (petroglyphs) can be found near the County Park Pavilions within a protected area surrounded by a rock wall just past the parking area.
 It is easy to miss these “unmarked” ancient carvings.

-Endangered species
+Fauna

 Rare and endangered native animals known at Punaluʻu and Ninole are the honu ea (hawksbill turtle), honu (green turtle), Hawaiian monk seal, native bees, orange-black damselfly, and other anchialine pool fauna.
 Native birds are seen near the shore and cliffs or fly over the area on their way to the sea from upland nesting colonies, including the endangered Hawaiian hawk (ʻio) that nests in the trees at Punaluʻu.
 Spinner dolphins and humpback whales can also be sighted offshore from Punaluʻu.
 Residents say such sightings are common.
-A rare sighting of a Hawaiian monk seal was reported at Punaluʻu in September 2006 near the boat ramp, and several known nesting sites of the endangered hawksbill turtles are located along the Punaluʻu and Ninole area.
+A rare sighting of a Hawaiian monk seal was reported at Punaluʻu in 2006 near the boat ramp, and most recently in April 2024, and several known nesting sites of the endangered hawksbill turtles are located along the Punaluʻu and Ninole area.
 Such occurrences indicate a healthy environment with adequate resources to support large marine animals.